 The honours year in science is a widely recognised and highly regarded additional year of study available to you after you complete your undergraduate course.

-An honours qualification in science is not only impresive in academia, but also in industry where laboratory experience and a command of scientific thought processes are highly sought after.
-Honours is a unique opportunity for students to explore their research potential by designing an independent project and producing a thesis of their work.
+An honours qualification in science is not only impressive in academia, but also in industry where research experience and a command of critical thinking are highly sought after.
+Honours is a unique opportunity for students to explore their potential by designing and conducting an independent research project and producing a thesis of their work.

 An honours year in chemistry provides the opportunity to be involved in a research program and provides training in research techniques and experience with modern state of the art research instrumentation.
 The honours program adds a new dimension to the skills that you have acquired during your undergraduate years and enhances your immediate employment prospects and, more significantly, your future career potential.
 You will have the opportunity to work on research for 90% of the year.

 In the honours year, each student undertakes a research project under the supervision of a member of staff, writes a thesis which explains the problem, outlines the research undertaken and the results obtained, and also attends advanced lecture courses and seminars.

 An honours year widens the range of employment possibilities and it may lead to the opportunity to proceed to a postgraduate degree.

 The School of Chemistry offers a wide range of projects for Honours students covering all areas of contemporary chemistry.
 You will join a group of approximately 40 honours students in chemistry and work alongside approximately 120 postgraduates currently enrolled in MSc and PhD research programs.

 All students with a sound record in chemistry are strongly encouraged to enrol in an honours program in the School of Chemistry.

 Application is a two-step process: Honours and Graduate Diploma in Science applicants must apply directly to the School of Chemistry as well as the Faculty of Science.